adulskiy/bios611-project1/README.md

 Bios611-project1
 ===========
-Superhero Powers Dataset
+Coral Growth and Storms  Dataset
 ---------

-This repo will eventually contain an analysis of the Superhero Powers Dataset.
+This repo will eventually contain an analysis of the Coral Growth and Storms Dataset.

 Usage
 ------